rajanimaurya/sheshiled-using-agentic-ai-v2/README.md

 3. **AI processes** any chat or voice query using 5 parallel LLM workers judged by DeepSeek-V3
 4. **Safe places** are fetched from Google Places API and shown on the map
 5. **Voice trigger** listens in background — saying "Help Me" fires SOS instantly without screen touch
+6. 6. **Live Crime News Analysis**
+   - News API fetches latest crime reports from online sources in real time
+   - LLM reads and extracts location, type of crime, and time from each article
+   - LangGraph agent maps this to the user's current or searched location
+   - Risk level for that area is updated and shown to the user instantly

 **Example Alert sent to trusted contacts:**
 ```